ultrasound (sonogram) is a test that uses reflected

 X-rays or other types of radiation.

 transducer is passed back and forth over the scrotum.
-The transducer sends the
+The device sends the

 sonogram, echogram, or scan.
 Pictures or videos of the ultrasound images may be